+It had two components; the first was an iPad application that gave the rep the ability to work offline.
 The second was a backend data system where hyper-targeted data was processed from across the country according to zip code.
 It focused on delivering information most relevant to doctors in that geographic area including cost-mitigation, clinical efficiency, insurance coverage and other.

 Faster execution for pharmaceutical salespeople due to better UX and data delivery

 Better internal company communication and data access for speedier analysis

 Better internal interpretation of multiple data sources, made more relevant to the needs of salespeople